semihyagli/STL10-Labeled/README.md

 This public repo contains labels for the unlabeled pictures in the stl10 dataset. <br/>
-More information on the original stl10 dataset can be found here: https://cs.stanford.edu/~acoates/stl10/ <br/>
+More information on the original STL-10 dataset can be found here: https://cs.stanford.edu/~acoates/stl10/ <br/>
-Thanks to Martin Tutek, dataset can be downloaded via the python code here: https://github.com/mttk/STL10
+Thanks to Martin Tutek, the original STL-10 dataset can be downloaded via the python code here: https://github.com/mttk/STL10

 If you use this dataset in your research please do not forget to cite: <br/>